Below, we explain what biomass, biofuel, bioenergy, and biogas are.

 Different Types Of Bioenergy, & Examples Of Bioenergy

-It would be accurate to say though that different biomass sources can be used as energy sources to produce heat or electricity directly
+There is however different biomass sources can be used as energy to produce heat or electricity

 What Is Biogas?
 (Definition)